 What I Used to Make This Recipe:

-- Very thin white bread is perfect since I didn’t want too much height after double stacking them.
+- Very thin white bread since I don’t want too much height after double stacking them.

-- I used my toaster oven and use this small baking sheet lined with parchment paper for the bacon.
+- Small baking sheet lined with parchment paper for the bacon.

 Bacon, Lettuce, & Tomato Tea Sandwich Tips